Campaign of the Month: August 2014

 This blue-skinned, hideous woman is tall, muscular and covered in gore, yet also fine-boned and graceful.
 Even through her monstrous ugliness it is not hard to imagine that she was once very beautiful.
 There is a strange sort of primal majesty to her.
 She wears the barest remnants of a peasant girl’s dress.

 Encountered by the Ashen Band at Balvanyos, a village in the western heights above Bodzo (Buzău) Pass, this revered Nosferatu received the strangers in a manner akin to that of a prince, or a voivode.
 Standing at the mouth of a cave entrance, surrounded by the strangely young villagers and her 12-strong brood of descendants, the Hag Princess seemed invincible to the coterie of Siebenburger neonates.
 Curiously, it was apparent that she was using nothing less than mastery of the Presence discipline to impress upon them the majesty of her personage and station.
-Even so, Hyacinta’s imperious demeanour was belied by the apparent weakness of her position, for despite her many Cainite followers, the majority of them were neonates or, in fact, fledgelings, and the mortals who served them and supplied them with vitae where scarcely older than children.
+Even so, Hyacinta’s imperious demeanour belied the actual weakness of her position, for despite her many Cainite followers, the majority of them were neonates or, in fact, fledgelings, and the mortals who served them and supplied them with vitae where scarcely older than children.
 At least, certainly there were no crones and greybeards among them.